A 2 km reroute away from the road at Tapanappa and a spur trail from Tapanappa into the Yapari Ngawanthi Cliffs campsite.

 View pdf map.

-Walkers heading in a south- north bound direction will take the new spur trail to the south.
-This part of the loop heads south gradually getting closer to the road before turning west to join the original spur just below the summit.
-The short but steep climb to the summit (380 metres above sea level) affords a magnificent view!
+South – northbound walkers can use the new spur trail.
+This part of the loop gradually gets closer to the road before turning west to join the original spur just below the summit.

-Walkers then return to the trail proper by turning around to descend to the the loop and this time following the old spur trail north.
+Walkers then return to the Trail by turning around to descend, this time following the old spur trail north.

 Download gpx file.